1. Will I have access to the course after it closes?

-Yes, all learners in both the audit track and verified track will continue having unlimited access to the course content and materials after the course ends.
+Yes, all learners will continue to have unlimited access to the course content and materials after the course ends.

 There is approximately 2 hours of content each week, 45-60 min of video from experts, the team, and students, and ~60 minutes of reflection and writing in discussion boards, affinity spaces and “your inclusivity framework.”

-STEM Instructors, postdocs, and graduate students from across the nation will be participating in the course.
+STEM Instructors, postdocs, and graduate students from across the nation participate in the course.

 When you register for and start the course, you will be invited to participate in the research portion.
 At that time you will be asked to consent to the research process and will receive surveys from our Research Team.

 Course completion is achieved by responding to 50% or more of the inclusivity framework questions of a total of 14 questions.
 Two of the seven that you complete (or more) must be from Module four or later in the course.
-Course completers will receive a Certificate of Completion from edX if they participated in the verified track; and from the Inclusive STEM Teaching Project if they participated in the audit track.
+Course completers will receive a Certificate of Completion from the Inclusive STEM Teaching Project.

 The “inclusivity framework” is designed to help you reflect deeply on key aspects of each module as they go through the course, and to help you apply these aspects in tangible ways to your own current and/or future teaching and learning contexts.
 At the conclusion of each module (including the introduction), you will be prompted to respond to two (2) inclusivity framework questions: a self-reflection prompt and a statement of intent.
 The responses to these questions will be captured and displayed in such a way that you may view all of your responses at once, so that at the completion of the course, you will have created your own inclusivity framework.
 Responses will not be graded but will count towards the completion of the course.
 Other participants will not be able to view your responses.